research-ag/wallet/README.md

 ## Technologies

-HPL Wallet is built using the following technologies:
+ICRC-1 Wallet is built using the following technologies:

 - React 18.2
 - TypeScript